Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: The heterogeneous-objects model

 Exchangeability is satisfied if $v_1,v_2,\ldots, v_n$ are i.i.d.
-Exchangeable random variables may be positively correlated such as when $v_1,v_2,\ldots, v_n$ are distributed i.i.d. conditional on an underlying state variable.

-As an example, consider an entity that sells ``permits'' for operating in $n$ markets that are ex-ante identical.
-The seller might be a local government issuing licenses for liquor stores or a franchisor introducing its product in a new market via franchises.
+Exchangeable random variables may be positively correlated such as when $v_1,v_2,\ldots, v_n$ are distributed i.i.d. conditional on an underlying state variable.\footnote{As an example, consider an entity that sells ``permits'' for operating in $n$ markets that are ex-ante identical.
+The seller might be a local government that issues licenses for liquor stores or a franchisor introducing its product in a new market via franchises.
 The buyer is knowledgeable about market conditions in the $n$ markets.
 The value of market $i$ to the buyer is $v_i=\eta\, m_i$, where $\eta$ is the buyer's efficiency level and $m_i$ is the size of market $i$.
 The buyer knows $\eta$ and $m_i$.
 The seller has a distribution over $\eta$ and has i.i.d. distributions over $m_i$.
-The random variables $v_i$ are exchangeable from the seller's perspective.
+The random variables $v_i$ are exchangeable from the seller's perspective.} Exchangeability also allows for negative correlation, and when $n=2$ this negative correlation can be arbitrarily large.

-The rank-preserving property of symmetric mechanisms in $\mathcal{M}^{\tinyh}$ is crucial in establishing weak symmetric equivalence in Theorem~\ref{theo:sym}.